cedadev/apptheme-mezzanine-ceda-serv/README.md

-# apptheme-mezzanine-ceda
+# apptheme-mezzanine-ceda-serv

-App theme for Mezzanine, applying fwtheme-django and underlying orgtheme colour scheme.
+App theme for Mezzanine, applying final CEDA Services customisations on top of apptheme-mezzanine